-First, Type II (fast-twitch) fibers tend to increasingly turn into Type I (slow-twitch) fibers between ages 40 and 50.
+First, Type II (fast-twitch) fibers tend to increasingly turn into Type I (slow-twitch) fibers after age 40.
 Which means top end-speed is affected more than our 10K or marathon pace.
 For the distance runner that means we see a declining kick and slower timed repeats.
 If we used to find a 6:00 minute/mile pace a reasonable benchmark, that becomes increasing hard or impossible to achieve.
-The good news is that the resilient Type I fibers hang on longer and allow us to achieve solid long-distance racing results into our 50s and well beyond.
+The good news is that the more resilient Type I fibers hang on longer and allow us to continue with solid long-distance racing into our 50s and well beyond.

 Second, maximal cardiac output (CO), which is the product of stroke volume and heart rate, decreases with age.
 CO is the amount of blood we circulate in one minute.
 For most people, at rest it approximates total blood volume, meaning our entire blood supply circulates in about one minute.
 During strenuous exercise that circulation rate roughly triples with our muscles screaming for an increased amount of blood replenished with oxygen and nutrients.
 Training helps our bodies build this capacity in both production and efficiency of use.
 But even highly trained athletes see decreases in their top-end CO.
 The standard formula for maximal heart rate is 220 minus age.
 While this varies by individual, the formula suggests a maximal rate of 200 bpm for a 20 year old and 150 bpm for a 70 year old.
 Based just on HR, this suggests a 25% decrease in CO.
 And stroke volume, a measure of blood pumped with each beat, is also taking a hit, as even healthy arteries stiffen with age.